-- 2.7 Accelerate the transition of Yarra's public lighting to the most energy efficient technology and management techniques by: - Upgrading all main road lights to smart LED - Upgrading all main road lights shared with the Department of Transport - Reviewing residential streetlights to upgrade from T5 to LED when appropriate, based on emerging technology and management practices - Reviewing and upgrading other public lighting (for example, parks, sports fields), as appropriate

-Budget to be confirmed in future budget processes.
+No. Action description Resourcing Who Publi c lighting 2.7 Accelerate the transition of Yarra's public lighting to the most energy efficient technology and management techniques by: Upgrading all main road lights to smart LED Upgrading all main road lights shared with the Department of Transport Reviewing residential streetlights to upgrade from T5 to LED when appropriate, based on emerging technology and management practices Reviewing and upgrading other public lighting (for example, parks, sports fields), as appropriate Budget to be confirmed in future budget processes.
 Indicative budget: Approx. \$2.8million.

-Lead:

-Sustainability

-Partners:

-Traffic and Civil

-Engineering,

-Open Space,

-Urban Design,

-Department of

-Transport

-Planning requirements for private developments and precincts

-- 2.8 Transition towards zero-carbon buildings and precincts through the planning process: - Develop a zero carbon developments framework and work with developers to achieve leading practice - Introduce zero carbon standards for new commercial and residential developments, through pursuing a planning scheme amendment with local and state government partners - Encourage leadership in the local development industry by promoting leading practice buildings, such as developments that have met high sustainability standards (for example, case studies, tours and recognition) - Seek to waive fees for solar installations and improve guidance to help facilitate installs in heritage areas - Consider precinct-level opportunities when undertaking planning for activity centres and precincts, such as renewable energy generation, storage and local distribution.
+Lead: Sustainability Partners: Traffic and Civi Engineering, Open Space, Urban Design, Department of Transport Planr ning requirements for private developments and precincts 2.8 Transition towards zero-carbon buildings and precincts through the planning process: Commence work on the Lead: Statutory Develop a zero carbon developments framework and work with developers to achieve leading practice zero carbon developments Planning Support: Introduce zero carbon standards for new commercial and residential developments, through pursuing a planning scheme amendment with local and state government partners framework and guidance for solar in Strategic Planning, Sustainability

+- Encourage leadership in the local development industry by promoting leading practice buildings, such as developments that have met high sustainability standards (for example, case studies, tours and recognition) - Seek to waive fees for solar installations and improve guidance to help facilitate installs in heritage areas - Consider precinct-level opportunities when undertaking planning for activity centres, precincts, such as renewable energy generation, storage and local distribution.

-Commence work on the zero carbon developments framework and guidance for solar in heritage areas within existing resources.
+heritage areas within existing resources.
 Further work to progress a planning scheme amendment is subject to future budget processes.

-Partners: Statutory Planning, Strategic Planning, Sustainability, Local government alliances
+Partners: Local government

+alliances

-No. Action description Resourcing Who Advocacy and partnerships 2.9 Advocate to other levels of government to improve energy performance Within existing Partners: of buildings with an ultimate aim of achieving zero carbon buildings, Statutory resources.
-Planning, such as through: Sustainability, • Increasing ESD requirements in all planning schemes across Victoria Advocacy and • Increasing energy performance standards in the National Engagement, Construction Code NAGA, CASBE, • Mandating energy performance disclosure at point of sale and lease One Million for residential and commercial buildings Homes Alliance • Introducing minimum energy standards to be met at point of sale and lease • Significant investment of government funds and incentives like rebates, to assist homeowners to upgrade their homes (e.g. insulation, draft proofing etc.) • Advocating to the government and electricity distributors to reduce impediments to installing solar PV on multi-unit developments, such as distribution network constraints, on-site embedded networks and metering arrangements 2.10 Advocate to the state government for a rapid transition to 100% Within existing Lead: renewable grid-supplied electricity and improved energy data resources.
-Sustainability provision by: Support: • Increasing Victoria's Renewable Energy Target (VRET) to 100 per cent Advocacy and by 2030, and ensuring a fair and equitable transition for those in the Engagement community affected by energy insecurity Partners: • Improving access to and analysis of energy and emissions data by NAGA, Other sector to inform policies and programs councils
+No. Action description Resourcing Who Advo cacy and partnerships 2.9 Advocate to other levels of government to improve energy performance of buildings with an ultimate aim of achieving zero carbon buildings, such as through: Increasing ESD requirements in all planning schemes across Victoria Increasing energy performance standards in the National Construction Code Mandating energy performance disclosure at point of sale and lease for residential and commercial buildings Introducing minimum energy standards to be met at point of sale and lease and lease Within existing resources.
+Partners: Statutory Planning, Sustainability, Advocacy and Engagement, NAGA, CASBE, One Million Homes Alliance Significant investment of government funds and incentives like rebates, to assist homeowners to upgrade their homes (e.g. insulation, draft proofing etc.) Advocating to the government and electricity distributors to reduce impediments to installing solar PV on multi-unit developments, such as distribution network constraints, on-site embedded networks and metering arrangements 2.10 Advocate to the state government for a rapid transition to 100% renewable grid-supplied electricity and improved energy data provision by: Within existing resources.
+Lead: Sustainability Support: Increasing Victoria's Renewable Energy Target (VRET) to 100 per cent by 2030, and ensuring a fair and equitable transition for those in the community affected by energy insecurity Advocacy and Engagement Partners: Improving access to and analysis of energy and emissions data by sector to inform policies and programs NAGA, Other councils